 Find your Couve!

 We may be close to everything, but we’re far from typical.
 Come discover the unique sights and sounds of Vancouver by finding these nine key spots that tell our story.
-Find all nine by March 31, 2022 to be entered to win a prize!

 *Walking to the locations (except Vancouver Lake) is about five miles.
 Driving to all nine locations is about 16 miles and takes 2-3 hours to complete the scavenger hunt.
 Check in when you arrive at a location and look around for clues to answer the trivia question—you never know what you might learn!